-- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - To treat each child as an individual - To have a happy school with a friendly atmosphere - To help every child fulfil their potential through dedicated and inspirational teaching - To provide a secure and nurturing environment where children learn tolerance, consideration and respect for others - To educate the whole child by offering a wide variety of academic, sporting and extracurricular activities - 1.2 This policy applies to all pupils across the school. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.
+- 1.1 The purpose of this policy is to ensure that our curriculum supports our school ethos and fulfils our school aims, which are defined as: - To treat each child as an individual - To have a happy school with a friendly atmosphere - To help every child fulfil their potential through dedicated and inspirational teaching - To provide a secure and nurturing environment where children learn tolerance, consideration and respect for others - To educate the whole child by offering a wide variety of academic, sporting and extracurricular activities - 1.2 This policy applies to all pupils across the school. - 1.3 We see the curriculum as, 'The total learning experience for our pupils, which includes not only the taught lessons but also the routines.

+behaviours, events, activities and other opportunities that our pupils experience on a daily, weekly and yearly basis in order to ensure that all of them make the best progress possible and attain high standards'.